Ailee: 2010–2011: Career beginnings

 Before her K-pop debut, Ailee was signed under Muzo Entertainment, an independent agency in New York City and New Jersey.
-Under that label she collaborated with several artists, including Johnnyphlo and Philadelphia-based rapper Decipher.
+Under that label she collaborated with several artists, including Johnnyphlo and rapper Decipher.
 Before moving to South Korea, Ailee created the YouTube channels "mzamyx3" and "aileemusic" to bring attention to her singing on the web.

 Ailee moved to South Korea in 2010 after she landed a music label audition through her uncle's connections.
 She sang "Resignation" by Big Mama during the audition and was recruited for YMC Entertainment on the spot.
 During her training, YMC featured her in the label's Wheesung song, "They Are Coming", which was released in October 2011.
 She also sang in Decipher and Jay Park's song "Catch Me If You Can".
 In September 2011, Ailee and Wheesung were featured on the MBC's Chuseok special episode of Singer and Trainee.
 Ailee performed "Halo" by Beyoncé to a positive reaction from the audience.
 Following her performance of "Halo", judge BMK said, "Wherever she goes, she has the potential to be a big star.
 She definitely has the voice."
 After the judges had graded all the participants, Ailee was the first-place winner.